ethz-spylab/diffusion_denoised_smoothing/README.md

 If you find this repository helpful, please consider citing:
 ```
 @Article{carlini2023free,
-  author  = {Nicholas Carlini and Florian Tramèr and Krishnamurthy Dvijotham and Leslie Rice and Mingjie Sun and Zico Kolter},
+  author  = {Carlini, Nicholas and Tramèr, Florian and Dvijotham, Krishnamurthy and Rice, Leslie and Sun, Mingjie and Kolter, Zico},
   title   = {(Certified!!)
 Adversarial Robustness for Free!},
   journal = {International Conference on Learning Representations (ICLR)},
   year    = {2023},